MikeMaximus/gbm/GBM/readme.txt

 	- Improved saved game detection.
 		- Windows registry configurations are now detected.
 		- Better detection of configurations that use file includes.
+	- Improved method of loading and displaying configurations.
+		- This will provide a better user experience when loading and handling lists with thousands of configurations.
+		- Due to the performance improvements, the "Selected" counter was no longer feasible and had to be removed.
 	- Removed the initial confirmation when importing from official lists.
 - The GameID will now automatically be used for the backup sub-folder and file name of any configuration using duplicate names, regardless of the global setting for folder & file names.
 	- This is done as a safety measure to prevent unknowingly overwriting the backup file of another configuration using the same name.